microsoft/OMS-docker/health/HealthOnboarding.md

 	* Installs necessary powershell modules
  	* Onboards Container Insights solution to the supplied LA workspace if not already onboarded
 	* Updates the cluster metadata to link the LA workspace ID to the cluster
+	* Script Pre-reqs:
+	 * kubectl should have been installed and be present in the path
+	 * script should run in an elevated command prompt

 ## Prerequisites
 * Cluster that has already been onboarded to Monitoring using a Log Analytics workspace
-* kubectl
+* kubectl should be intalled and should be available in the path
-* Powershell with the following modules installed
+* Powershell with the following modules installed (Else the onboarding script will install those for you)
   * Az.Accounts
   * Az.Resources
   * Az.OperationalInsights
   * Az.Aks
+* Run in an elevated powershell window

 ## Steps
 1. Copy and paste the following JSON into a file.